maxitect/blog/public/posts/the-spec-trap-can-amazons-kiro-replace-thoughtful-ai-development.md

 My first KIRO project was a drone architectural film studio website.
 Half a day later, I had a fully functional website.
 Showreel splash, services, portfolio, testimonials, contact forms with API routes.
 The experience was success - a single prompt evolved into comprehensive requirements, then detailed technical specifications, then working code.

-I fed the platform a prompt about showcasing the aerial videography work, detailing services and some information about my desired tech stack.
-Within minutes, KIRO generated comprehensive specifications.
-The requirements document outlined user stories for portfolio browsing, service enquiries, testimonials etc. The technical design frameworks, detailed the component architecture, and mapped out the architecture.
+The requirements document outlined user stories for portfolio browsing, service enquiries, testimonials etc. The technical design specified frameworks, detailed the component architecture, and mapped out the architecture.
 The implementation plan broke everything into sequential tasks with clear dependencies.

-There were a few gaps in the specs I had to fill but it was a good balance between being thorough but also being concise, for easy consumption by both human and AI.
-This was exactly the kind of structured planning we encourage in our workshops, except generated automatically from a single prompt rather than through deliberate human-AI collaboration.
+There were a few gaps in the specs I had to fill, but it struck a good balance between thorough and concise—exactly the kind of structured planning we encourage in our workshops.
+The key difference was that it generated specs automatically from a single prompt rather than through deliberate human-AI collaboration.

+KIRO didn't facilitate collaborative spec refinement.
+The platform simply generates comprehensive documentation and expects acceptance or rejection, not discussion.
+I ended up manually editing the specs wherever I could without the iterative dialogue that makes our framework effective.

-Once I carefully refined and iterated over the spec, I went into full vibe coding mode.
+Afterwards, I went into full vibe coding mode.
 I just ran through the tasks without looking too much at the code.
 Everything worked more or less as specified.
 The rapid progression from concept to working application felt like real progress.

-Then I peeped at the code.
+Then I took a peep at the code.

 ## The maintainability crisis

-Buried beneath KIRO's polished specifications was a familiar problem: the generated code was fundamentally unmaintainable.
+Buried beneath KIRO's polished specifications was a familiar problem: the generated code was janky and fundamentally unmaintainable.
 Components repeated identical logic across files.
 Complex components spanning hundreds of lines mixing multiple concerns.
 State management was scattered and inconsistent.
 There was no architectural coherence beyond what the specifications explicitly mandated.
+And it certainly didn't follow the DRY, DOTADIW, KISS and modularity principles that I set out in the architectural specification.

 Here's what KIRO generated for the Hero section: